North Macedonia entry requirements for Russia passport holders

 Valid passport

-Your passport must be valid for the full duration of your stay in North Macedonia.
-No minimum validity beyond departure is required by law, but airlines may enforce 6 months — check with your carrier before flying.Required
+Your passport must be valid for at least the entire period you plan to stay in North Macedonia.
+No minimum validity beyond your departure date is required by law, but airlines may enforce a 3-month rule — check with your carrier.Required

 Return or onward ticket